Javascript Menu by Deluxe-Menu.com

 The BMD16N and LocoNet

 The BMD16N is not a LocoNet decoder and cannot be connected directly to a LocoNet infrastructure.
 But with the LocoNet-S88-Adapter from Uhlenbrock (cat. nr.
 63880) you can.
 Each Adapter can accommodate up to 31 BMD16N and BMD16N-SD decoders.
 You can connect mutiple Adapters to the same LocoNet, which means the number of decoders is virtually unlimited.
 You connect the decoder with the Adapter through either a standard S88 cable or a s88-N adapter and a network cable.
+Unfortunately the adapter is currently out of production, but a similar solution can be ordered from Rosoft (called the s88LN).

 Boards are available from the shop.